 Then I used an Exaptive xap (pronounced zap) to turn it into this network:

 (If you’d like to use this application yourself to experiment with visualizing your own team, just let us know here.)

-Stephen Johnson, author of the book Where Good Ideas Come From gave a fantastic TED talk about how ideas are networks.
+Steven Johnson, author of the book Where Good Ideas Come From gave a fantastic TED talk about how ideas are networks.
 My hope is that as technology makes it easier for more people to define networks, visualize networks, and quantify the dynamics of networks, they will be able to start providing organizations like the NSF not org charts that ignore the inter-relationships within a team, but network charts that illuminate those overlaps.
 It’s only through that sort of visualization that a team’s true potential for innovation can be conveyed.

 Not all team networks are structured the same way.

 Once you start looking at teams from a network perspective, you open up new opportunities for characterizing teams.
 In the Harvard Business Review article “Better People Analytics”, Paul Leonardi and Noshir Contractor look at how different team network structures may offer different advantages for different situations, developing a set of team “signatures”.
 The figure on the left shows two signatures covered in the article, one better for innovation, one better for getting projects done on time!

 These signatures are important because they open the door for us to be able to do more than just visualize teams – they allow us to start to quantify some metrics of team performance.